Casehero

 Ecological factors:

 The ecological care of the planet has to be taken as the population is growing.
-Airlines are moving towards more fuel-efficient planes that consume less fuel to decrease the pollution and carbon footprint.
+Airlines are moving towards more fuel-efficient planes that consume less fuel to decrease pollution and carbon footprint.

 People are also using e-boarding instead of printed boarding passes, which reduces the use of paper and saves the environment by saving trees.